rylandinthesun/cinephile/README.md

 ### Tech & API

-I will be using JavaScript, React, and Node for this project.
+I will be using Next.js and MongoDB for this project.
 The API will be using is the [OMDB](https://www.omdbapi.com/) API.

 ### Schema